 In 2009, she opened Reb Peters Press with one 10x15 Chandler and Price press.
 She absolutely loves this life of designing, printing, and working with a variety of people in Portland, Oregon and across the county.

 When not printing, she's rock climbing, reading, swing dancing, playing with plants, and goofing off.
+She is also one of those rare people who likes dogs and cats equally (don’t tell her cats).

 Write us to make an appointment if you'd like to stop by and visit the shop in NE Portland.